The popularity of CMS-based websites has been growing constantly, and WordPress is the most used platform by far.

 It’s shaping up to be a great year for simplifying and transforming your website using the latest 2014 WordPress website trends.
 Begin to envision your Web presence for 2014 now.

-Hot Trends Photo via ShutterstockMore in: 2014 trends, WordPress
+Hot Trends Photo via ShutterstockMore in: WordPress